How Much Is Health Insurance a Month?

 2. It is therefore important that the populace take advantage of Government Subsidies or ACA Marketplace Plans.

-Individuals, families and those who purchase health insurance through the Health Insurance Marketplace can be awarded premium tax credits (subsidies) that reduce their premiums.
+Individuals, families and those who purchase Health Insurance Marketplace can be awarded premium tax credits (subsidies) that reduce their premiums.

 Who qualifies for subsidies?